-76. The Public Charge Rule fails to explain adequately why the "primarily dependent" standard that has governed public-charge determinations for over a century does not accurately reflect the plain meaning of the term.
-Instead, the agency asserts a number of unsubstantiated "beliefs" about noncitizens' self-sufficiency as the basis for the new standard.

-77. First, the Public Charge Rule rejects the 1999 Proposed Rule's textual analysis of the word "charge" because "DHS does not believe that these definitions suggest or require a primary dependence on the Government in order for someone to be a public charge."
+- 80. The Public Charge Rule fails to explain adequately why the "primarily dependent" standard that has governed public-charge determinations for over a century does not accurately reflect the plain meaning of the term.
+Instead, the agency asserts a number of unsubstantiated "beliefs" about noncitizens' self-sufficiency as the basis for the new standard. - 81.
+First, the Public Charge Rule rejects the 1999 Proposed Rule's textual analysis of the word "charge" because "DHS does not believe that these definitions suggest or require a primary dependence on the Government in order for someone to be a public charge."
 2018 Proposed Rule, 83 Fed.
-Reg. at 51,158.22 Without elaborating on what informs that newfound "belief" on the government's part, the Rule puts forward its own battery of dictionary definitions, all of which are entirely consistent with the 1999 Proposed Rule's analysis of the question.
-Id.

-78. Second, although the Public Charge Rule acknowledges the historical context that informed DOJ's analysis in 1999, DHS concludes without explanation that it is "immaterial" that the term "public charge" first appeared in federal immigration statutes during a time when federal, state, and local governments did not provide limited-purpose public benefits.
-Final Rule, 84 Fed.
-Reg. at 41,350.
-Even though the nature of public benefits at the genesis of the publiccharge provision supports the "primarily dependent" standard, DHS, for unexplained reasons, does not believe that this historical evidence "forecloses" its definition.
-Id. at 41,350 n.310.
+Reg. at 51,158.31 Without elaborating on what informs that newfound "belief" on the government's part, the Rule puts forward its own battery of dictionary definitions, all of which are entirely consistent with the 1999 Proposed Rule's analysis of the question.
+Id. - 82.
+Second, although the Public Charge Rule acknowledges the historical context that informed DOJ's analysis in 1999, DHS concludes without explanation that it is "immaterial" that the term "public charge" first appeared in federal immigration statutes during a time when federal, state, and local governments did not provide limited-purpose public benefits.
+Final Rule,

-22 The Final Rule states that "[t]he rationale for the proposed rule and the reasoning provided in the background section of that rule remain valid, except as described in [the Final Rule's] regulatory preamble."
+31 The Final Rule states that "[t]he rationale for the proposed rule and the reasoning provided in the background section of that rule remain valid, except as described in [the Final Rule's] regulatory preamble."
 84 Fed.
 Reg. at 41,304.